 Unlike with fixed annuities, the annuity owner bears the investment risk with variable annuities.
 Therefore, variable annuities are considered investment securities and would be a “risk money place” for your money.

 Fixed annuities provide a guaranteed minimum interest rate and are considered savings instruments.
 Insurance companies issue all fixed annuities.
 They are not government or bank obligations, so naturally they are not FDIC insured.
 However, fixed annuities have an extraordinary record of safety and offer other benefits.

 Money remaining inside an annuity grows without being taxed until withdrawn.
 Unlike qualified retirement accounts where you must begin taking out money around age 70, most annuity contracts permit the owner to enjoy the advantage of tax deferral until age 85, 90, or even later.
 Tax deferred does not mean tax-free; interest is taxed when withdrawn.
 Also, the Treasury Department charges a 10% penalty on interest, in addition to regular taxes, if withdrawals are made before age 59.

 DOWNLOAD OUR CONSUMER'S GUIDE TO ANNUITIES

 LEARN MORE ABOUT:

-JCI, Inc. does not warrant anything on this website, although we hope everything is accurate.
+JCI Financial, Inc. does not warrant anything on this website, although we hope everything is accurate.
 We do not provide legal or investment advice.
 We are not responsible for any independent decisions made from information found on this website or links provided to external websites.
-You need to conduct your own research and consult with JCI, Inc. or your own financial professional about your personal situation before making any financial decisions.
+You need to conduct your own research and consult with JCI Financial, Inc. or your own financial professional about your personal situation before making any financial decisions.

 INFORMATION CONCERNING COPYRIGHT INFRINGEMENT CLAIMS: